I'm so glad you're here

 I re-created my life around this guilt and feeling that I 'owed' my survival to my family for fighting for my life and for being there for me on countless days during that time.

-I was determined to prove to my Mum, my family, and my friends that I could bounce back and become the version of me they wanted to see—a fresh start to match the second chance at life I’d been given.
+I was determined to prove to my Mum, my family, and my friends that I could bounce back and become the version of me they wanted to see - a fresh start to match the second chance at life I’d been given.

-As a 2nd gen Srilankan filled with this guilt, I was still feeling vulnerable and it was hard not to fall into pressures of family.
+I started to see external success - I landed a great role in Project Management, I was teaching yoga - life seemed to be on the rise again.
 I ended up falling into a 4-year relationship with Mr. 'Perfect.'
 I thought God was finally blessing me with my perfect life, after all the years of pain and battles.

 I deserved it right?